FiloSpaTeam/flashforge5mpro-configs/README.md

 I tested that the AUX fan is so much strong and windy and tend to unstick long prints or strange materials like Rock or Wood PLA.

+*Amolen PLA Wood*

+- Close the door, open the top cover
+- Adjust a bit the flow but not too much and clean the nozzle always

+### Gcode

+Actually i'm providing a GCode that simulate the clean nozzle of a BambuLab using the same silicone brush.
+Before apply the nozzle, calculate adeguately the measurements of automatico bed level and bed max size of you plate or you will hit the brush :)

+Check the photos!

 ### Test setup